eladfeld/TradingSystem/README.md

 Variable | Type | Explanation
 ---------|--------|-----
+TEST_MODE | boolean | The system will use Test configuration values such as a shorter CHECKOUT_TIMEOUT and Test Components for the API adapters
-CHECKOUT_TIMEOUT | nmuber | max time between checkout and order completion CACHE_SIZE | number | size of the cache in bytes SHOULD_INIT_STATE | boolean |true if loading an initial state INITIAL_STATE | systemState | the initial state of the system if SHOULD_INIT_STATE = true
+CHECKOUT_TIMEOUT | number | max time between checkout and order completion TEST_CHECKOUT_TIMEOUT | number | the value to be use for CHECKOUT_TIMEOUT during testing SHOULD_INIT_STATE | boolean |true if loading an initial state INITIAL_STATE | systemState | the initial state of the system if SHOULD_INIT_STATE = true PATH_TO_SYSTEM_MANAGERS | string | path to file containing information regarding the system managers PAYMENT_SYSTEM_URL | string | payment related requests will be sent to this endpoint SUPPLY_SYSTEM_URL | string | supply related requests will be sent to this endpoint

 # Initializing State